-• Passing scores from the Test of Academic Proficiency (TAP), or in lieu of the TAP, obtaining proof of an ACT Plus Writing composite score of at least 22 (and a minimum score of 19 on the writing sub area) or an SAT (critical reading and mathematics) composite score of 1030 (and a minimum score of 450 on the writing sub area) is needed. • Completion of 12 semester hours of psychology or sociology with a grade of "C" or better.
-Endorsement Requirements • A minimum of 24 semester hours of required coursework specifically selected to meet State Certification/Endorsement or program requirements must be completed at Concordia University Chicago. - A transcript evaluation for the Certification/Endorsement. - Pass the ISBE Examination for School Counseling and meet all requirements for certification.
-Required Courses (36 hours): CED-6000 Introduction to the Counseling Profession CED-6010 Counseling Theory and Practice CED-6015 Counseling Techniques and Interventions CED-6035 Counseling and Human Development CED 6045 Ethics, Law & Morality for Counselors CED-6055 Multicultural Counseling CED-6210 School Counseling Program Development and Organization CED-6220 Counseling and Consulting in Schools CED-6230 Evaluation and Research for Counselors CED-6240 Group Work in Schools CED-6250 Fundamentals of Assessment CED-6260 Career Counseling for School Counselors Electives (3 hours) Electives are available on a semester basis.
+CED-6000 Introduction to the Counseling Profession CED-6010 Counseling Theory and Practice CED-6015 Counseling Techniques and Interventions CED-6035 Counseling and Human Development CED-6045 Ethics, Law & Morality for Counselors CED-6055 Multicultural Counseling CED-6210 School Counseling Program Development and Organization CED-6220 Counseling and Consulting in Schools CED-6230 Evaluation and Research for Counselors CED-6240 Group Work in Schools CED-6250 Fundamentals of Assessment CED-6260 Career Counseling for School Counselors Electives (3 hours) Electives are available on a semester basis.
 Choose one 6000-level course from CED in consultation with your GPS Advisor to coordinate the elective registration.
+Suggested Electives:

-Suggested Electives: CED-6225 College Counseling: Preparation, Planning, & Admission CED-6420 Substance/Alcohol Abuse & Treatment CED-6550 Family Systems Theory & Therapy PSY-6040 Applied Psychopathology & Diagnosis Clinical Experience (9 hours) CED-6920 Practicum: School Counseling CED-6926/6927 Internship: School Counseling or CED-6928/6929 Internship: School Counseling Capstone Experience All students in Concordia's school counseling program will complete a written portfolio.
-A portfolio is a collection of work that demonstrates growth toward and understanding of professional standards.
+CED-6225 College Counseling: Preparation, Planning, & Admission CED-6420 Substance/Alcohol Abuse & Treatment CED-6550 Family Systems Theory & Therapy PSY-6040 Applied Psychopathology & Diagnosis Clinical Experience (9 hours) CED-6920 Practicum: School Counseling CED-6926/6927 Internship: School Counseling or CED-6928/6929 Internship: School Counseling Capstone Experience All students in Concordia-Chicago's school counseling program will complete a written portfolio.
+A portfolio is a collection of work that demonstrates growth toward, and understanding of, professional standards.
 During the practicum portion of the program, students will construct a comprehensive developmental program that could be implemented and will increase student's success in multiple domains.
 The portfolio developed should be something that students can use in their future career as a school counselor (embedded in the internship experience).
-Superintendent Endorsement (30 hours) Please note that this Illinois endorsement will no longer be approved by ISBE as of September 1, 2019.
-Candidates for this endorsement may not enroll in Illinois superintendent preparation programs after September 1, 2016.
-Look for the new Illinois superintendent preparation program to be posted to this catalog in the future.
+Superintendent Endorsement (30 hours) Concordia University Chicago was approved for the new Illinois Superintendent Endorsement Program on October 6, 2017.
 Described below are the courses required for the Illinois Superintendent Endorsement on the professional educator license (PEL).
-The 30 semester hours of credit listed below must be beyond the master's degree level.
-Admission Requirements - Have a regionally accredited master's degree. - Have a General Administrative Certificate or Illinois Principal endorsement. - Have a minimum graduate GPA of 3.5. - Have a minimum of two years of supervisory or administrative experience in a school or district. - Supply evidence of passing the Illinois Test of Basic Skills or equivalent.
-Areas of Study for Superintendent Endorsement Governance of Public Schools (9 hours) EDL-7100 The Superintendency EDL-7210 Policy Analysis EDL-7250 Legal Issues for School Districts Management of Public Schools (9 hours) EDL-7220 Human Resource Administration and Bargaining EDL-7230 Educational Finance EDL-7300 Ethics for Educational Leaders Educational Instruction (9 hours) EDL-7120 Research-Based Decision Making EDL-7140 Organizational Change EDL-7240 Supervisory Theory and Practice Clinical Experience (3 hours) capstone experience - semester long (16 weeks) EDL-7891 Internship: Superintendent Note: Candidates seeking this endorsement will not be considered program completers until they have passed the mandated state superintendent test.
+The 30 semester hours of credit (face to face) listed below must be beyond the master's degree level.
+Admission Requirements - Have a regionally accredited master's degree. - Have a General Administrative Certificate or Illinois Principal endorsement. - Have a minimum graduate GPA of 3.5. - Have a minimum of two years of supervisory or administrative experience in a school or district by the end of the program. - Supply evidence of passing the Illinois Test of Basic Skills or equivalent.
+Required Courses: (21 hours) EDL-7111 Strategies of Educational Leadership EDL-7260 School and District Improvement Using Data Analysis EDL-7210 Policy Analysis EDL-7245 Managing Illinois School District Finances EDL-7241 Supervisory Theory and Practice EDL-7255 Managing Legal and Human Resource Issues EDL-7301 Ethics for Educational Leaders Clinical Experience (9 hours) semester-long (16 weeks): EDL-7894 Superintendent Internship I: The Superintendent as an Instructional Leader EDL-7895 Superintendent Internship II: The Superintendent as Change Agent EDL-7896 Superintendent Internship III: The Superintendent as HR and Resources Manager Note: Candidates seeking this endorsement will not be considered program completers until they have passed the mandated state superintendent test.
 Doctoral Degree Programs: Ed.D. and Ph.D.